jknack/modern-web-app/README.md

 ### JSR-330 for DI
 MWA promote the use of the JSR-330 API for doing DI, but you can use the custom Spring annotations if you want to.

+### Environment API
+MWA promote the use of the [Environment API](http://static.springsource.org/spring/docs/current/javadoc-api/org/springframework/core/env/Environment.html) for dealing with application configuration.

+### Application's mode
+The application's mode controls how some application components should behave at runtime.
+MWA, reconize one mode as special: "dev".
+Some modules depends on the application's mode and configure in one way or another depending if the app is running in "dev" or not.

 ### Modules
 A module is a collection of reusable code and configuration for new and existing applications.